SNMeans/SNMeans/README.md

 ##  Hey there!
-I'm Sumi, Former Biochemist, now Data Scientist + Developer with a Passion for Problem-Solving! ✨
+I'm Sumi, Former Biochemist, now Data Analyst + Developer with a Passion for Problem-Solving! ✨
 ---
 🔭 What I’m working on: Modernizing COBOL legacy systems, enhancing data retrieval, and creating knowledge graphs with Neo4j & Python.